MatthewBrazill/vulcan-testing-app/README.md

 To ensure that the Datadog Synthetics Private Location works, add the worker configs to the `datadog-synthetics` folder as `worker-config-kubernetes.json` and `worker-config-docker.json` respectively.

 ## Deployment Instructions
-The entire application can be deployed to both Kubernetes and Docker in two steps!
-First, set up an env file called `secrets.env` in the project root directory.
-This is where secrets will be stored.
+The entire application can be deployed in a single line using the deployment script in `build-scripts/deploy.sh`!
+However to ensure that the correct API keys and secrets are used, first update the `deployment.yaml` and `services/monitoring.secrets.yaml` files in the project with the relevant values.
+This is how the secrets will be made available to the application.
 In that file you will need to add values for the following:

+- `deployment.yaml`
+    - SESSION_KEY: The session key used for the vulcan applications sessions
+    - PASSWORD_PEPPER: The pepper used for the password hashing
+- `services/monitoring.secrets.yaml`
     - DD_API_KEY: The API key for Datadog that is used for the Datadog agent
     - DD_APP_KEY: The Datadog APP key also used for the agent
-- SESSION_KEY: The session key used for the vulcan applications sessions
-- PASSWORD_PEPPER: The pepper used for the password hashing

-After setting up the `secrets.env` file, you then just need to run the deploy script in the `build-scripts` folder, which will automatically deploy all the necessary containers in Docker and on Kubernetes, as well as create source maps of frontend scripts and upload those to Datadog.
+After setting up the files, you then just need to run the deploy script in the `build-scripts` folder, which will automatically deploy all the necessary containers in Docker and on Kubernetes, as well as create source maps of frontend scripts and upload those to Datadog.
+Further details on the usage of that script is available at the top of the script file.